imuxsock: Unix Socket Input Module

 SysSock.IgnoreTimestamp

-Ignore timestamps included in the messages, applies to messages received via the system log socket.
+Ignores timestamps included in messages from the system log socket.

 SysSock.IgnoreOwnMessages